jmbrown412/healthcare_ssi/README.md

  NEXT STEPS
 ------------

-Use HSM for key
+* Use HSM for key
-Add authentication to API
+* Add authentication to API
-Containerize project
+* Containerize project
-Setup CI/CD
+* Setup CI/CD
-Add integration with Sovrin network
+* Add integration with Sovrin network
-Separate out into separate services if need be?
+* Separate out into separate services if need be?
-...
+* Hash contents of Document and place on a blockchain ...